 - Outliers.
 Overly negative or positive results can be striking, but in small numbers they actually mean very little.
 Known as outliers, these one-off responses may grab your attention but if they aren’t representative of your entire sample they should be treated as aberrations rather than the norm.

-Qualitative Analysis - Unlike quantitative analysis, which provides insight into what factors are important to your employees, qualitative analysis uncovers why these factors matter.
-Why are certain benefits and perks more important than others?
-Why do people choose to work for your company?
-Why do they choose to stay?
+While quantitative analysis provides insight into what factors are important to your employees, qualitative analysis uncovers why these factors matter.
 Consider the following scenario:

-- Finding - 90 percent of respondents consider a large salary to be an important factor at work.
+- Finding.
+Ninety percent of respondents consider a large salary to be an important factor at work.
 After further discussion, you discover your employees aren’t interested in simply earning more money, but in securing financial security for their families.

-- Action - In conjunction with its annual performance-based raises, the organization partners with a financial advisor to provide employees access to an expert that will help them make informed decisions with their money.
-By recognizing and acting on a common trend, the company is providing a valued benefit that will delight employees and serve as a unique differentiator rival firms aren’t matching.
+- Action.
+In conjunction with its annual performance-based raises, the organization partners with a financial advisor to provide employees access to an expert that will help them make informed decisions with their money.
+By recognizing and acting on a common trend, the company is providing a valued benefit that will delight employees and serve as a unique differentiator.

 Increasing base pay would have addressed the fundamental desire, but by digging deeper the company was able to uncover insight about its employees and provide a truly valuable perk.